gavinmcfarland/stancy/README.md

 # Seag

-> This is a work in pogress.
-Please let me know if you encounter any issues.

 Uses static content (files and folders) to create a database of collections and items.
 The database can be accessed as a plain object, outputted as a json file, or served using an express server.
 This is useful for building static sites which use frameworks like React, Vue, Svelte or Marko.

 ## Example